jcbob/ios_habit_tracker/README.md

 ## Features

 ### Future plans:
+- [ ] modify the app so each habit will have unique plant/creature that the user will have to take care of.
+Every day the user has set the habit to be active the plant/creature has to be watered/fed so it can grow.
+If the user takes too long to water a habit it will eventually die.
+Probably a lot of changes would have to be made UI-wise and logic-wise.
+But something to shoot for.

 - [ ] add a posibility to group habits into sections using Form()?
 - [ ] make the listed habits using ScrollView{} for more customization and what not
 - [ ] add graphs to see habit progress